johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-04-28-using-reflection-to-identify-unwanted-dependencies.md

 ---
-title: "Using Reflection to Identify Unwanted Dependencies"
+title: 'Using Reflection to Identify Unwanted Dependencies'
 authors: johnnyreilly
 tags: [reflection, test, dependencies]
 hide_table_of_contents: false
 ---

 I having a web app which is fairly complex.
 It's made up of services, controllers and all sorts of things.
 So far, so unremarkable.
 However, I needed to ensure that the controllers did not attempt to access the database via any of their dependencies.
 Or their dependencies, dependencies.
 Or their dependencies.
 You get my point.

 The why is not important here.
 What's significant is the idea of walking a dependency tree and identifying, via a reflection based test, when such unwelcome dependencies occur, and where.

 When they do occur the test should fail, like this: